 The great thing about push is that you can segment the target audience in a personalized manner and make it work for you.
 Let us learn of six different ways in which you can ensure personalized push notifications:

-6 Ways of Personalized Push Notifications
+10 Use Cases of Personalized Push Notifications

-1. Behavioral attributes
+1. Behavioral Attributes

 Ever wondered how the consumers behave on your website?
 That’s something you must track to be able to engage with them in the immediate future.
 For instance, if Sam shows interest in Kindle on your website but doesn’t even put it in the cart, you can send a push notification using some sort of social proof stating that Kindle is well-liked by people!